shxiasse/MyKeeps/PRIVACY.md

 ## 🇬🇧 English

 ### In Short
 **MyKeeps does not collect, store, or share any of your personal data.
-Your data is stored locally on your device, and optionally synced across your devices via iCloud.**
+Your data is stored locally on your device.**

 ### Data Collection
 MyKeeps is designed with your privacy in mind.
 We do not collect any personal information or user data.
 Specifically: